Business owners and leadership teams are responsible for providing their staff with a safe and healthy workplace.

 A. The best results come from a mix of methods.
-The first is a site inspection, where you use various senses, such as sight, smell, hearing and touch to identify issues.
-Next is a data search, which involves looking at past injury and illness data from your business, and from other similar companies.
+The first is a site inspection, where you use various senses, such as sight, smell, hearing and touch, to identify issues.
+Next is a data search, which involves looking at past injury and illness data from your business and other similar companies.

 Q. Step two is about assessing.
 Why not skip straight to the fix?

-A frayed electrical cord is an extreme danger and could have a very serious impact on anybody who touches it, so it demands immediate repair.
-But a source of noise, such as an aircraft engine, which cannot be walled in or replaced with something quieter, will actually require training, administration processes and equipment for staff.
+A frayed electrical cord is in extreme danger and could severely impact anybody who touches it, so it demands immediate repair.
+But a source of noise, such as an aircraft engine, which cannot be walled in or replaced with something quieter, will require training, administration processes and equipment for staff.
 So the assessment is necessary to know what the fix will look like.

 Q. Once the fix is complete, why must that be evaluated, too?

-Ensure you’re meeting your WH&S responsibilities
+ensure you’re meeting your WH&S responsibilities